lifeparticle/JS-Cheatsheet/react/README.md

 # Higher order component

-Higher order component us a function that takes a component and returns a new component
+Higher order component is a function that takes a component and returns a new component.

 ```tsx